-- 2.1 Informal action would normally be taken when an employee has had: - 2.1.1 Periods of short-term absence that are of concern to the Headteacher/line manager, such as recurring patterns of absence - 2.1.2 A period of long-term absence where the prognosis is good and a return to work is expected within 12 weeks and there is otherwise a history of good attendance - 2.2 Informal action to address the situation should be taken as soon as a concern arises about an employee's absence and should not be delayed.
+- 2.1 Informal action would normally be taken when an employee has had: - Periods of short-term absence that are of concern to the Headteacher/line manager, such as recurring patterns of absence - A period of long-term absence where the prognosis is good and a return to work is expected within 12 weeks and there is otherwise a history of good attendance - 2.2 Informal action to address the situation should be taken as soon as a concern arises about an employee's absence and should not be delayed.
 For teachers, informal action should be taken straight away but should also be discussed as part of the teachers' performance management process regular meetings.
-A similar process can be used for support staff appraisals via one to one/supervisory meetings.
+A similar process can be used for support staff and central team staff members appraisals via one to one/supervisory meetings.

-- 2.3 Informal action may include: - 2.3.1 An in-depth return to work meeting, - 2.3.2 The reinforcement of expectations surrounding an employee's attendance - 2.3.3 A verbal warning - 2.4 Expectations agreed during a return-to-work meeting will be set to suit the individual circumstances, but would normally include the criteria for success, time scales for improvement and support available. - 2.5 Whilst the line manager determines the criteria, it is important that the employee understands what is required to achieve success and helps to identify ways in which they can be supported.
+- 2.3 Informal action may include: - An in-depth return to work meeting, - A verbal warning, and - The reinforcement of expectations surrounding an employee's attendance - 2.4 Expectations agreed during a return-to-work meeting will be set to suit the individual circumstances, but would normally include the criteria for success, time scales for improvement and support available. - 2.5 Whilst the line manager determines the criteria, it is important that the employee understands what is required to achieve success and helps to identify ways in which they can be supported.
 Arrangements for monitoring and review will be agreed. - 2.6 If improvement is not achieved at this stage, or sustained, then progression to formal action may be taken.